 Our kids hear fairy tales all the time.
 In fairy tales (or superhero stories or fantasy stories), magical and impossible things happen.
 Things like a virgin giving birth to a baby and angels appearing in the sky.

-How we tell the story matters.
-If we want children to understand that these events have been passed down from people who experienced them, from one generation of Christians to another, for more than 2,000 years, we have to tell the story that way.
+How we describe Christmas matters.
+If we want children to understand that these events have been passed down from people who experienced them, from one generation of Christians to another, for more than 2,000 years, we have to share the events that way.

 We have to tell kids no one made this story up or dreamed it.
-Actual people lived the events, told other people about it, who recorded their stories and then shared them with us.
-And that’s way, way different from a fairy tale and makes our God way, way bigger than a story.
+Actual people lived the events, told other people about them.
+Then those people recorded their accounts and shared them with us.
+That’s way, way different from a fairy tale.
+And it makes our God way, way bigger than a story.

-An example of this is how we present the story.
-We tell it as though it actually happened on December 25 in the snow with a glowing Christmas tree in the background of the cozy stable and wise men by Mary’s side.
-Okay, this is a bit of an exaggeration, of course.
+An example is how we present the account.
+We tell it as though it actually happened on December 25.
+In the snow with a glowing Christmas tree.
+In the background of the cozy stable, with wise men by Mary’s side.
+Okay, this is a bit of an exaggeration.
 But you get the idea.

-God’s story of coming to earth as a poor baby to an unwed mother in a place where animals were kept and first visited by the outcasts of society is grand enough; let’s tell them what Mary told John and John recorded for us and what the disciples told Luke and he wrote it down for Theophilus and for all of us.
-Let’s give them the truth because the truth is incredibly beautiful, raw and real.
+God coming to earth as a poor baby to an unwed mother, in a place where animals lived and first visited by outcasts of society is grand enough.
+Let’s tell kids what Mary told John, and John recorded for us, and what the disciples told Luke, and what he wrote it down for Theophilus and for all of us.
+Let’s give children the truth because it’s incredibly beautiful, raw and real.